HubOEM/huboem-frontend/README.md

 yarn predeploy
 yarn deploy

+Note: currently this updates/launches from the 'gh-pages' branch automagically.

 (may need to run 'yarn add gh-pages', 'yarn install', and 'yarn build' again, to get the gh-pages library set up)